Six Cost-Saving Tips for Traveling in Retirement (Video)

 Most people underestimate the total cost of their travel, so when you're setting money aside, allot an extra 20 percent for unforeseen costs.
 If you don’t end up spending it, you can always treat yourself to an extra-luxurious meal your last night or roll it over into your next trip.

 Are you booking flights and hotel for just you and your spouse, or is it a multi-generational trip, which can cost three times as much?
 If you need to book more than two hotel rooms, a less expensive option could be rooming together in a rental house through VRBO or Airbnb.
 In addition to saving cash, you’ll be able to spend more time together (a shared living room is by far a more comfortable place for the group to hang out than a hotel lobby).
 You can also grocery shop and then cook a few meals in the rental's kitchen, which saves money versus dining out and allows you to explore local delicacies at shops and farmers' markets.

 Consider a home swap.

 To save money on a rental while you travel, especially if you're doing a longer-term stay, you might want to swap houses with a local.
 It can be great to have a resource who knows the neighborhood and can recommend “inside” things to do, see, and eat, plus you won’t incur any hotel costs.
-For a small membership fee (less than $100), join Intervac International Home Exchange or Home Exchange, and you can browse homes all over the world.
+For a small membership fee (from $115), join Intervac International Home Exchange or Home Exchange, and you can browse homes all over the world.
 Just be sure to get a signed exchange document that lays out ground rules before staying in each other’s homes.